javascript-tutorial/en.javascript.info/2-ui/2-events/05-dispatch-events/article.md

 ## Events-in-events are synchronous

 Usually events are processed asynchronously.
+However, they are synchornous in a single process.
 That is: if the browser is processing `onclick` and in the process a new event occurs, then it waits until the `onclick` processing is finished.

-The exception is when one event is initiated from within another one.

 Then the control jumps to the nested event handler, and after it goes back.